Divorce and Separation Mortgage Advice

 In the event of a separation or divorce you need to understand that even if you vacate the family home you remain responsible for any joint financial commitments you took out with your ex-partner.
 This is the case even if you make an agreement with your ex that they will make all the payments.

-The mortgage payment for your old property will be taken into consideration if you want to buy a new property in the future so it’s essential in these instances that you take Mortgage Advice before making an offer.
+The mortgage payment for your old property will be taken into consideration if you want to buy a new property in the future so it’s essential in these instances that you take Mortgage Advice in Nottingham before making an offer.
 Some Lenders are more generous as regards how much they’ll lend you than others and we’ll take this into account when recommending the most suitable Lender to apply for a Mortgage Agreement in Principle with.

 The answer to this one is yes, you can.
 Lenders and their credit scoring systems take many factors into account before they offer you a mortgage and on-going financial commitments is just one of these.
 The monthly payment of the mortgage you still hold with your ex will need to be in-putted alongside any other loans and credit commitments you may have.